Everything You Need to Know About Natural Silk

 December 30, 2023

-Recognizing natural silk can be quite challenging, but understanding its unique features makes it easier.
-In this article, we will explore natural silk, its types, production process, advantages, benefits, uses, and care tips, along with much more.
+Identifying natural silk can be quite challenging, but once you know some of its key features, it becomes much easier to recognize.
+In this article, we will explore natural silk, its types, how it is produced, the qualities you can feel and experience, its benefits and uses, how to care for it, and much more.

-Natural silk is a protein-based fiber that can be woven.
-It is obtained from the cocoons of silkworms that feed on mulberry and oak leaves.
-Silkworms secrete a sticky liquid from special glands in their mouths, which solidifies upon exposure to air, forming an extremely fine thread that wraps around the worm to create the cocoon.
+Natural silk is a natural protein fiber that can be woven into fabric.
+Silk threads are obtained from the cocoons of silkworms, which feed on two types of tree leaves: mulberry and oak.
+The silkworm secretes a sticky liquid from special glands in its mouth.
+This liquid hardens when it comes into contact with air, forming a very fine thread that wraps around the silkworm’s body to create the cocoon.

 Types of Natural Silk